-WG 23 also decided that the standards that document programming languages should not contain requirements on developers.
+WG 23 decided that all TR's would become international standards and would not contain requirements on developers.
 The reasons for this decision stem from the wide variety of safety and security levels that programming languages and the users of these languages must address.
 What could be a requirement for one program could be optional for an organization meeting a lower safety or security requirement.
 Hence 24772 series documents can only recommend techniques, rules and avoidance mechanisms to organizations and users.